 The doctor may order blood tests to rule out other causes of symptoms.
 He or she may also order a joint aspiration, which involves drawing fluid from the joint through a needle and examining the fluid under a microscope.
 Joint fluid samples could reveal bacteria, indicating joint pain is caused by an infection or uric acid crystals, indicating gout.

 Most successful treatment programs involve a combination of approaches tailored to the patient’s needs, lifestyle, and health.
 Most programs include ways to manage pain and improve function.
-These can involve exercise, weight control, rest and relief from stress on joints, pain relief techniques, medications, surgery, and complementary and alternative therapies.
 These approaches are described below.

 Four Goals of Osteoarthritis Treatment